Privacy Policy

 Although we generally collect personal data directly from you, we also collect certain categories of personal data about you from other sources.
 In particular:

-• Automatically Collected Information: such as, web browser type and version, operating system, the website you came from and exit to, your IP (Internet Protocol) address, your browser settings, the date and time of your visits, and details regarding your interaction with the website (including which pages or resources on the website you access) or other web based services that we provide you with access to or invite you to use for example for training and webinar purposes; and
+• Automatically Collected Information – such as browser type and version, operating system, IP (Internet Protocol) address, browser settings, date and time of visits, and details of your interactions with our website or other web-based services we provide (e.g., training portals and webinar platforms).

 3. How is your personal data used, and what is the legal basis for this use?